Creighton vs. NC State: Odds, spread, over/under - NCAA Tournament First Round

 Creighton vs. NC State Betting Trends

-- Creighton has covered 14 times in 31 chances against the spread this season.

-- In the Bluejays' 31 games this season, the combined scoring has gone over the point total 13 times.
+- Bluejays games have gone over the point total 13 out of 31 times this season.

-- NC State has covered 16 times in 33 matchups with a spread this year.
+- NC State has compiled a 16-15-2 record against the spread this season.

-- In the Wolf Pack's 33 chances this year, the combined scoring has gone over the point total 17 times.
+- So far this season, 17 out of the Wolf Pack's 33 games with an over/under have gone over the point total.

 Creighton Futures Odds